Layxe/DataDroids-Project/README.md

 ## Results

 A detailed description of our results and next steps can be found [here](/RESULTS.md).
+You can train the best performing model using this command:

+    python train_final_model.py